mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-11-20-pencil-first-look.md

 For me Blend is the most interesting aspect of Pencil.
 Being trained as a traditional artist, it works exactly how one would expect, you draw with Pencil and smudge with your finger to blend.
 Sure a ton of other *art* applications have blurring and blending tools, but they all break the creative flow by forcing you open tool palettes or push buttons.
 FiftyThree has made this action fun and true to life by seamlessly enabling drawing and blending in a natural and intuitive way.

-{% figure caption:"Mountain scene painted with Paper" class:"half" %}
+{% figure caption:"Mountain scene painted with Paper" class:"gallery-2-col" %}
 ![Moutainscape painted with Paper](/assets/images/paper-53-blend-moutain.jpg)
 ![Blended moutainscape reflection with Paper](/assets/images/paper-53-blend-moutain-reflection.jpg)
 {% endfigure %}